aaayushsingh/spam_sarahah/README.md

 }
 ```

-4. you will see posted in colsole, the number behind posted represents th number of times it has been posted.
+4. you will see `posted` in console, the number behind posted represents th number of times it has been posted.
 5. There is no point 5, I am just adding this because a list with 5 points looks good.
 No, I don't have OCD.

 #### Replace the top of the script with any number. the user gets the same message that number of times.